mereh74/banking-app/README.md

     - they should be run as part of the integration and deployment pipelines
     - recommended use of [Cypress](https://www.cypress.io/) or [Playwright](https://playwright.dev/) for testing frameworks.

+## Caveats

+- As this application is currently for demonstration purposes only, it uses a hard-coded value for the bank account.

 ## 📋 Prerequisites

 Before you begin, ensure you have the following installed: